Fang Zhouzi: Environmental Issues

 Fang is an ardent supporter of the use of genetically modified food, writing articles and producing a series of lectures debunking the perceived risks and misinformation surrounding GMF.

 Fang vehemently denounces Greenpeace as an "anti-scientific organization", "a pseudo-environmental group".

 Traditional Chinese medicine

-Fang asserts Traditional Chinese medicine is superstitious pseudoscience and referred to its practitioners as "charlatans".
+Fang asserted that Traditional Chinese medicine is superstitious pseudoscience and referred to its practitioners as "charlatans".
 He is one of the most vocal contemporary critics of TCM in China.
 Fang published a book systematically debunking TCM's theory and practice.

 Awards

 In November 2012, Fang was joint winner, with Simon Wessely, of the combined Nature and Sense about Science inaugural John Maddox Prize for standing up for science.